abcucberkeley/PetaKit5D/README.md

 ````
 pip install --no-binary :all: --no-cache-dir PyPetaKit5D
 ````
+Please refer to the [example notebooks](https://github.com/abcucberkeley/PyPetaKit5D/blob/main/notebooks) for step-by-step usage examples using our demo datasets.
 The parameters for the Python wrappers are identical to those in MATLAB.
 The documentation of the parameters can refer to [major_functions_documentation.txt](https://github.com/abcucberkeley/PetaKit5D/blob/main/major_functions_documentation.txt) or the [GUI wiki page](https://github.com/abcucberkeley/PetaKit5D-GUI/wiki).

 ## GUI
 The software has an easy-to-use Graphical User Interface (GUI) without writing any code in another repository: [PetaKit5D-GUI](https://github.com/abcucberkeley/PetaKit5D-GUI).
 The GUI supports Windows, MacOS, and Linux (Ubuntu).
 For instructions on the installation and the usage of the PetaKit5D-GUI, visit the [GUI wiki page](https://github.com/abcucberkeley/PetaKit5D-GUI/wiki).